-If a New Port Richey doctor, hospital, or other health professional is negligent in the performance of his or her duties and thereby causes an injury to a patient, the act or failure to act may be considered medical malpractice.
+If a New Port Richey doctor, hospital, or other health professional is negligent performing their duties and thereby causes an injury to a patient, the act or failure to act may be considered medical malpractice.
 We expect healthcare professionals to meet the accepted standard of care.
 The meaning of the term “accepted standard of care” is often discussed in the legal and medical communities.

-The accepted standard of care is the generally accepted practice used to treat patients suffering from a particular illness or injury.
+The accepted standard of care is the generally acknowledged practice used to treat patients suffering from a particular illness or injury.
 The accepted standard of care depends on many factors, such as medical history, age, and general health.

-Common Types of New Port Richey Medical Malpractice
+Possible Types of New Port Richey Medical Malpractice

-Misdiagnosis or Failure To Diagnose
+Misdiagnosis or Failure to Diagnose

-It can be difficult to diagnose a condition accurately because some symptoms are hard to recognize or look like the same as symptoms of another illness.
+It can be difficult to diagnose a condition accurately because some symptoms are hard to recognize or look like symptoms of another illness.
 But without an accurate diagnosis, the patient may receive the wrong treatment, delayed treatment, or no treatment at all.
 Incorrect or unnecessary treatments can also leave the patient with huge medical bills.

+According to StatPearls, over 4,000 surgical errors occur in the U.S. each year.
+Modern Healthcare reports that surgical errors are the second-most-common medical malpractice claim.
 There is some degree of risk in all surgeries, but common errors include: